 Entertaining Your Dog Indoors

-Living in a time of quarantine can be tough on everyone, but especially on our dogs.
-They don't understand why we're not taking them out to the dog park or out on a hike around other people and dogs.
+A few years ago now we were living in a time of quarantine which was tough on everyone, but especially on our dogs.
+Now, we are in the thick of winter and with the return of the rain, our pets are likely to be feeling the effects of cabin fever.
+They don't understand why we didn't take them out to the dog park or out on a hike around other people and dogs.
 They think we've chosen the hermit life voluntarily.
 Luckily, there are ways to keep your dog entertained indoors, and we've got some of your best options right here!

 1. Let your dog be a hunter/gatherer for their food

 One of the easiest ways to keep your dog entertained indoors is to change and extend feeding time.
 Instead of just giving your dog her food in a bowl, use a puzzle feeder to make the experience more challenging and rewarding.
 Puzzle feeders help your dogs slow down when they eat, and also can engage other skills and sense like their sense of smell.
 Our favorite puzzle feeders to recommend are Outward Hound bowls and Kong Wobblers , alongside "snuffle mats" for the exceptionally bored dog.

 Being stuck indoors is the best time to teach your old (and not-so-old) dogs some new tricks.
 Training your dog is a big game for them, and comes with some great benefits for you.
 You'll need some high-quality treats or toys.

 While more advanced tricks might include scent work, agility basics, or "play dead."
 No matter which tricks you choose, now is a great time to start training your dog while you're stuck at home.